• Skip to primary navigation

 Jump to Recipe Print Recipe

 What makes these box brownies better than the rest?
-Well, it starts with a few special additions like brewed coffee, instant espresso, and melted butter.
-These brownies taste rich, fudgy, and utterly scrumptious.
-They really are the BEST brownies.
+It starts with a few notable additions, like brewed coffee, instant espresso, and melted butter.
+These brownies taste rich, fudgy, and utterly delicious.
+They are the BEST brownies.
 You would never know that they started with a boxed brownie mix!

 A stack of brownies made from box brownie mix.

-Sometimes brownie mix is the simplest way to satisfy your brownie cravings quickly.
+Sometimes, brownie mix is the simplest way to satisfy your brownie cravings quickly.
 But how do you improve box brownies?
-I have eight simple tips to make your next tray of boxed brownies better.
+I have eight simple brownie mix hacks to make your next tray of boxed brownies better.
 These tips result in rich, fudgy brownies that you would never know came from a box of mix.
-Even better, thanks to the premade mix this recipe is made in one bowl.
+Thanks to the premade mix, this recipe is made in one bowl.
 No need to fill your sink with dirty dishes!

 This simple recipe results in fudgy, indulgent brownies.
-Simply choose your favorite brownie mix and follow the easy instructions for the BEST boxed brownies!
+Choose your favorite brownie mix and follow the easy instructions in this recipe for the BEST boxed brownies.
+You can make brownie cookies with box mix, too!

 Jump to: